Dental Health in Dogs – A Detailed Guide

 How much do dental procedures cost?

 The answer to this will depend heavily on your location, the size of your dog, and the work that your dog needs doing, as well as other factors like other health conditions.
 It is best to ask in advance for a tailored estimate of costs for your situation.
-More information can be found on the dental pages of our two locations, Harrisonburg and Manassas.
+More information can be found on the dental pages of our three locations, Harrisonburg, Manassas, and San Diego.

 Why are pet dentals so expensive?